COMMUNITY-BASED MENTAL HEALTH SERVICES

-We know that with the right support, people with psychiatric conditions can and do attain emotional and physical wellness, achieve meaningful life goals, and are productive and valued members of their community.
+We know that with the right support, people with mental health challenges can and do attain emotional and physical wellness, achieve meaningful life goals, and are productive and valued members of their community.

 We help people get back their lives by helping them make friends, strengthen family connections, find jobs, or pursue education, while learning to manage their conditions.
 We also partner with families to give them the resources they need to advocate and support their family member effectively throughout their recovery.

 Our highly trained and dedicated staff work together with more than 3,500 people with mental health challenges in over 100 service settings located throughout Massachusetts.
 We also provide specialized services to adolescents and young adults, and people struggling with substance use challenges and/or homelessness.

 Vinfen offers a wide range of short- and long-term residential support to people with mental health conditions.
 We work with people to attain housing in most of our services.
 Click here to learn more about Vinfen’s residential services.

 Vinfen’s Clubhouses empower people by providing them with a community that is focused on respect and encourages individual choice and contribution.
 Clubhouses offer comprehensive supports and services to members by combining employment, housing, and education services with social activities, life skills, wellness initiatives, arts-based rehabilitation, and advocacy.
 Learn more here.

 COVID-19 Update: please note that while the Clubhouses are open the process of full reopening is fluid and ongoing.
 Please refer to the latest updates for more information.

 Employment services help people with mental health conditions set employment goals, prepare to begin working, and obtain jobs.
 Click here to learn more.